zkjon/zkjon/CODE_OF_CONDUCT.md

-# Código de Conducta
+# Code of Conduct

-## Mi Compromiso
+## My Commitment

-Como desarrollador, me comprometo a mantener un ambiente respetuoso y profesional en todos mis repositorios y interacciones.
+As a developer, I commit to maintaining a respectful and professional environment in all my repositories and interactions.

-## Estándares
+## Standards

-En mis proyectos y colaboraciones espero:
+In my projects and collaborations I expect:

-* **Respeto mutuo**: Trato respetuoso hacia todas las personas
+* **Mutual respect**: Respectful treatment towards all people
-* **Comunicación constructiva**: Feedback útil y bien intencionado
+* **Constructive communication**: Useful and well-intentioned feedback
-* **Profesionalismo**: Mantener un ambiente de trabajo positivo
+* **Professionalism**: Maintaining a positive work environment
-* **Inclusividad**: Bienvenida a desarrolladores de todos los niveles
+* **Inclusivity**: Welcome to developers of all levels

-## Mis Valores
+## My Values

-- 🤝 Colaboración abierta
+- 🤝 Open collaboration
-- 📚 Aprendizaje continuo
+- 📚 Continuous learning
-- 💡 Innovación responsable
+- 💡 Responsible innovation
-- 🌟 Calidad en el código
+- 🌟 Code quality

-## Contacto
+## Contact

-Si tienes alguna preocupación o sugerencia sobre el comportamiento en mis repositorios:
+If you have any concerns or suggestions about behavior in my repositories:
 - Email: focusyts@gmail.com
 - Twitter: [@zkjondev](https://twitter.com/zkjondev)

 ---

-*Este código de conducta se aplica a todos mis repositorios públicos y colaboraciones.*
+*This code of conduct applies to all my public repositories and collaborations.*